Channel 4 explains decision not to cancel Gogglebox in wake of the Queen’s death

 ‘Channel 4 exists to offer viewers an alternative and that is particularly important at times like this,’ said a spokesperson

-Channel 4 has announced that Friday night’s instalment of Gogglebox will go ahead as usual.
+Channel 4 has explained the decision to air Friday night’s instalment of Gogglebox as usual.

-The confirmation comes amid widespread schedule changes across the main broadcasters in response to the death of Queen Elizabeth II.
+The series aired amid widespread schedule changes across the main broadcasters in response to the death of Queen Elizabeth II.

 On Thursday (8 September), it was announced that the Queen had died in Balmoral at the age of 96.

-While Channel 4 had cancelled much of its scheduled programming in the immediate aftermath of the news, the broadcaster’s bosses have revealed that Gogglebox will air as usual on Friday.
+While Channel 4 had cancelled much of its scheduled programming in the immediate aftermath of the news, the broadcaster’s bosses revealed on Friday (9 September) that Gogglebox would air as usual.

 A spokesman said, per The Mirror: “Channel 4 exists to offer viewers an alternative and that is particularly important at times like this.